 Rust: The Hot Path (<1ms)

 The risk engine and execution core run in Rust.
-Every single order passes through pre-trade risk checks that complete in 8 nanoseconds for basic validation and 244 nanoseconds even with 50 active positions.
+Every single order passes through pre-trade risk checks that complete in single-digit nanoseconds for basic validation and remain sub-microsecond even with hundreds of open positions.
 These are Criterion.rs measurements on the actual production risk engine.

 Why Rust?
 Memory safety without garbage collection pauses.
 When you're checking risk limits on every order, a 10ms GC pause in Java or Go means 10ms where orders queue up unchecked.
 Rust's ownership model eliminates this entirely.
 The risk engine has zero allocations in the hot path.